 Trap-Neuter-Return is an effective and humane way to stabilize community cat populations.
 Cats are humanely trapped and taken to a veterinarian, where they are spayed or neutered (sterilized), vaccinated and ear notched.
 Kittens and socialized cats are placed into adoption programs.
 Healthy, adult feral cats are returned to their territory.

-In the Return-to-Field program, healthy, un-owned cats that our brought into our shelter are sterilized, ear-tipped, vaccinated, and put back where they were found.
-Upon determination that the cat is healthy and capable of living independently or in a managed colony, the cat shall be returned and released to the original point of pick-up or another suitable location.
+The Return-to-Field program, healthy, unowned cats that are brought into our shelter are sterilized, ear-tipped, vaccinated, and put back where they were found.
+Upon determination that the cat is healthy and capable of living independently or in a managed colony, the cat shall be returned and released to the original point of pick-up unless the original point of pick-up is deemed unsafe, then the cat will be released to a safe and suitable nearby location.

 Reason: These are all mating behaviors displayed by cats who have not been spayed or neutered.
 Cats will breed prolifically if they aren't sterilized.

 - Practice TNR.
 Male cats are less likely to compete, fight, spray and roam.
 Females are less likely to yowl and will stop producing kittens.